ioos/ioos-atn-data/_docs/animotum.md

 | `history` | Timestamped creation record (e.g., `2024-01-15T12:00:00Z - Created by the IOOS ATN DAC from an aniMotum model run`) |
 | `time_coverage_start` / `_end` | Derived from the data |

-### Where Output Goes
+### Data Products

-Processed outputs of the aniMotum SSM are designated as ATN Level 2 Data Products.
-Only deployments that pass pre-processing validation and produce a successful model fit will have Level 2 results; deployments that are skipped or fail to converge retain only their Level 1 raw Argos data.
-Successful outputs are expected to be:
+Processed outputs of the aniMotum SSM are designated as **ATN Level 2 Data Products**.
+Only deployments that pass pre-processing validation and produce a successful model fit will have Level 2 results.
+Deployments that are skipped or fail to converge retain only their Level 1 raw Argos data.

-- **Added to data files**: Processed location data (parquet/CSV) supplements the raw Argos positions for a given deployment
+**Level 2 outputs include**:
+- **Parquet file**: Binary columnar format with predicted trajectory locations, coordinates, and position errors
+- **CSV file**: Plain-text version of the same trajectory data
-- **Added to metadata files**: NetCDF files carry full CF-convention metadata describing the deployment, species, and processing provenance
+- **NetCDF file**: CF-convention compliant trajectory file with full metadata describing the deployment, species, processing provenance, and temporal/spatial coverage

-- **Accessible via the ATN portal**: Level 2 SSM-processed trajectory files are available through the [ATN Data Portal](https://portal.atn.ioos.us/) alongside the corresponding Level 1 raw Argos data for each deployment, subject to any embargo periods that may restrict public access.
+These Level 2 Data Products are made available through data archival systems and the [ATN Data Portal](https://portal.atn.ioos.us/), subject to any applicable embargo periods.

 ## Summary Flow